Tom Clancy's Ghost Recon Wildlands: Operation Silent Spade

-The winter 2018 DLC, Operation Silent Spade, released in December 2018 features characters from Tom Clancy's Ghost Recon: Future Soldier.
-Lieutenant Colonel Scott Mitchell, the team's commanding officer, temporarily reassigns them from Operation Kingslayer for an internal Ghost operation.
+Lieutenant Colonel Scott Mitchell, the Ghosts' commanding officer, temporarily reassigns them from Operation Kingslayer for an internal Ghost operation.
 Having found evidence of Russian Ultranationalist Forces working with Santa Blanca to mine deposits of weapons-grade uranium in Bolivia, Mitchell orders the team to rendezvous with the newest member of the Ghosts, John Kozak at a Unidad base to prevent the Russians from leaving Bolivia with the uranium.
 The mission is a success, but they soon discover that significant amounts of uranium are still unaccounted for.
 Nomad contacts Bowman, who leads them to a trainyard where the uranium was transported to.
 They learn that Santa Blanca plans to detonate a dirty bomb in Barvechos, a city that openly supports the rebels.
 With Kozak's help, the team attempts to disarm the bomb but is ultimately unable to, forcing them to drive it off a cliff into a mining area.
 With the bomb dealt with and the uranium accounted for, Mitchell and Kozak depart Bolivia.